-Have you tried other instructors, only to find you get little or nothing for your money?
 A CCW class should be more than just paying for a paper certificate.
-It should be fun, challenging, and exciting.
+It should be fun, challenging, and informative.
 It should leave you more prepared than before to handle a life-threatening emergency.
 As long as you have to take a class, get top-shelf instruction!
 Go with the best...Sierra CCW.

 YOU MUST BE A PERMANENT RESIDENT OF THE COUNTY OR CITY IN WHICH YOU ARE APPLYING FOR A CCW PERMIT.
 SECOND-HOMEOWNERS ARE GENERALLY TURNED DOWN BY THE AGENCY IN WHICH YOUR SECOND-HOME, TIME-SHARE, OR VACATION PROPERTY IS LOCATED.
 AGENCIES BASE THEIR DETERMINATION OF RESIDENCY ON YOUR POSSESSION OF A VALID DRIVER'S LICENSE OR OTHER ACCEPTED IDENTIFICATION, SHOWING YOUR ADDRESS IN THE COUNTY OR CITY.
 OTHER CRITERIA MAY INCLUDE BEING REGISTERED TO VOTE IN THAT COUNTY OR CITY, AND/OR POSSESSION OF UTILITY OR TAX BILLS FOR YOUR RESIDENCE.